psychometric tests

 Once a test is translated, an independent quality check of the translation is always desirable in order to maximise comparability.
 Translation verification, an important component of linguistic quality assurance, should compare source and target versions segment by segment, check compliance with translation and adaptation notes, with a focus on semantic equivalence.
 At cApStAn we use a set of standardised intervention categories to report issues detected by the verifiers.
 The intervention categories include missing or added information, adaptation issues, matches and patterns, inconsistencies, wording issues, register, grammar, syntax, mistranslation, words left in source language, as well as format and layout.

-Check out one of our case studies on translation verification of a psychometric test
+Check out below one of our case studies on translation verification of a psychometric test

 Towards a collaborative model where psychometricians and linguists work together